appseconnect/docs/_posts/API-Management/Policies/2018-09-19-quota-per-user-key.md

         title: "Quota-Per-Key-Policy"
 ---
-The **Rate-limit quota** policy prevents an API usage spikes on per user basis, such that if the same API is getting somehow spammed, the policy will automatically detect it and updae the response accordingly.
+The **Rate-limit quota** policy prevents an API usage spikes on per user basis, such that if the same API is getting somehow spammed, the policy will automatically detect it and update the response accordingly.
 The API rate limit can be set up by the developer for a specified time period and when the policy is triggered for a specific call, the caller will receive `429 Too Many Requests` as response status code.